 This course is designed to give the student instruction in different metals and their properties using basic SMAW welding and oxy-fuel cutting and brazing.
-Two lectures.
-Two labs.
+Two hours lecture.
+Two hours laboratory.
 Three hours credit.

 ENT 2343 - Advanced CAD (Prerequisite: ENT 1313).